 From Meek to Mighty: The Woman of Modern British Literature

+In early British literature, women were placed within two roles.
+They were portrayed as a commodity as a means to obtain power, truce, pleasure and offspring, or that of the villain, either as temptress, trickster or the outright embodiment of evil.
 Today, women play a larger part in the literary world.
 They are not restricted the antiquated archetypical function of the past.
 The women of modern British literature have come to take on more diversity, and are influenced by of women of political power, and the emergence of women writers.

 Queen Elizabeth I ruled England from 1533-1603.
 She was not the first woman to rule the British Empire, but she is regarded today as one of its greatest leaders.
 During her reign, the works of Shakespeare and Marlowe were introduced, and are regarded as some of the best of literature today.
 When Spain attempted to invade England in 1588, she showed herself a capable ruler, and led the British military to one of its greatest victories.
 In religious matters, she showed a greater tolerance the monarchs before her, re-established the rejection of papal authority and put forth the foundation to what would become the modern Church of England.
 Margaret Flannigan states, “Inheriting an empire torn asunder by religious fanatacism and factionalism, Elizabeth instinctively sought to bridge the religious divide that her father, Henry VIII, and her sister, Mary I, were largely responsible for widening and deepening during their tumultuous and often bloody reigns.
 Seeking a middle path, Elizabeth exercised remarkable restraint and considerable political savvy during the course of her 45-year tenure as queen.
 Though it pleased few on either side of the aisle, her tolerant, commonsense approach to religious zealotry of all stripes most likely averted a series of civil wars.”
 She brought a stability to England during her reign not seen is quite a while.
 All this showed that a woman could hold a position of power and perform just as well as any man.
 Despite her gender, Queen Elizabeth I was the ruler her father had hoped to sire.